guttering

 The “fascia” is derived from the Latin word “band” or “bandage,” and both meanings are significant in the context of the purpose of fascia on the roof as a building material.

-Recently, many homeowners have been opting for aluminium fascia because it requires little maintenance and is very durable and getting new fascia installed when you have guttering installed is what majority of our clients decide to do.
+Recently, many homeowners have been opting for fascia covers because it requires little maintenance and is very durable and getting new fascia installed when you have guttering installed is what majority of our clients decide to do.

 There are more environmentally friendly options as well, such as fascia boards made entirely from recycled materials.